Santosh Trophy: Background

-The Santosh Trophy was started in 1941 after the former president of the Indian Football Association, Sir Manmatha Nath Roy Chowdhary of Santosh and later, Sir Satish Chandra Chowdhury donated the trophy to the All India Football Federation.
+The Santosh Trophy was started after the former presidents of the Indian Football Association, Manmatha Nath Roy Chowdhary of Santosh, and Satish Chandra Chowdhury, donated the trophy to the All India Football Federation.
 At the time of the first tournament, India lacked a proper championship for football teams.
-The other major nationwide football competitions at the time were Durand Cup, Rovers Cup and IFA Shield.
+The other major nationwide football competitions at the time were the Durand Cup, Rovers Cup and IFA Shield.
 In 1990, in an attempt to bring through more younger players, the AIFF made the Santosh Trophy into an under-23 competition.
 This move only lasted for three seasons before the tournament was reverted to a senior competition.

-During his time as the head coach of India, Bob Houghton called for the tournament to be discontinued and that it was a waste of time and talent.
+During his time as the head coach of India, Bob Houghton called for the tournament to be discontinued and said that it was a waste of time and talent.
 He was more aggressive against the tournament after striker Sunil Chhetri injured himself in the 2009 Santosh Trophy and had to miss the Nehru Cup.
 As a result, national team players were not allowed to participate in the tournament, which was also eventually reverted.
 In 2013 the AIFF decided that players from the top-tier clubs would be barred from participating in the Santosh Trophy, but numerous members of reserve, academy and youth sides of the I-League and the Indian Super League participate in the tournament for game-time.
-The tournament still is regarded as a suitable platform for young players to attract the eyes of scouts of major clubs in the country.
+The tournament is still regarded as a suitable platform for young players from the I-League 2, I-League 3, or State leagues to attract major clubs.